Rental Car Insurance: Do You Need It If You Have Auto Insurance?

 See if you qualify for a lower rate in less than 2 minutes

-This guide demystifies rental car insurance coverage so you know exactly what you're already protected for, what the rental company's options actually do, and when it genuinely makes sense to open your wallet.
+This guide demystifies rental car insurance so you know exactly what you're already protected for, what the rental company's options actually do, and when it genuinely makes sense to open your wallet.
 Whether you're a frequent traveler or an occasional renter, understanding these options could save you hundreds of dollars per trip.

 Key Pinch Points